12 of 17 results for "protests"

 Video

-Emmeline Pankhurst: The Fight for Women's Suffrage and Equality
+Emmeline Pankhurst and the Fight for Women's Suffrage and Equality

 In Emmeline Pankhurst: The Fight for Women's Suffrage and Equality, host Sanjeev Bhaskar delves into the life and activism of Emmeline Pankhurst, a key figure in the women's suffrage movement.
 Learn how Pankhurst led the suffragettes in their fight for equal rights and the right to vote, resorting to militancy and hunger strikes to challenge the status quo.
 This video is excerpted from BBC’s Icons: The Greatest Person of the 20th Century, a documentary series celebrating the achievements of the most influential figures of the era.